 Are you open to making a significant investment in the Irish economy, or do you have an innovative business idea and see Ireland as the perfect place to build it out?
 If so, you might consider one of Ireland’s business immigration programmes.

-Ireland currently offers two business immigration programmes: the Immigrant Investor Programme (IIP) and the Start-up Entrepreneur Programme (STEP).
-Both programmes are open to citizens of non-EU/EEA countries only, as EU/EEA citizens already have the freedom to move to Ireland and pursue their legitimate business goals in the country (for more on that, please visit this page).
+Ireland currently offers two business immigration programmes: the Immigrant Investor Programme (IIP) which, in essence, is Ireland’s investor visa, and the Start-up Entrepreneur Programme (STEP) which is Ireland’s entrepreneurial visa .
+Both visa programmes are open to citizens of non-EU/EEA countries only, as EU/EEA citizens already have the freedom to move to Ireland and pursue their legitimate business goals in the country (for more on that, please visit this page).

 In announcing these business immigration programmes in 2012, then Minister of Justice, Alan Shatter, stated that “These two initiatives are about protecting existing jobs and creating new opportunities.
 Ireland clearly needs investment and there is considerable potential out there.
 However we don’t have the field to ourselves.
 We are in competition with other countries who are already operating in this space”.